wassname/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 python -m ipykernel install --user --name {{ cookiecutter.repo_name }} --display-name {{ cookiecutter.repo_name }}
 ```

+# How to get data

+TODO document how to get the data

+# How to run

+TODO document how to run the code

 # AWS Policy for data sync

 See [this link](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html)